amirmahdibita/amirmahdibita/README.md

 ## About Me

+## About Me

-I'm a Physics student at Amirkabir University of Technology, interested in applying physics and computational methods to experimental research.
+I'm a Physics student at Amirkabir University of Technology, interested in experimental physics and computational methods.

 My primary research interest is Experimental Biophysics, with a background in Experimental Condensed Matter Physics and Machine Learning.
 I'm particularly interested in developing experimental and computational approaches to study biological systems and their physical properties.